Cms page top banner area

 Lindsay Nicholson MBE — Chair of Governors

-Lindsay Nicholson gained a BSc (Hons) in Astrophysics at UCL – but turned down a career, literally as a rocket scientist, after winning a place on Mirror Group Newspapers Training Scheme.
-After training as a reporter, she moved into magazines becoming editor initially of Prima, then for over 18 years as editor of of Good Housekeeping, which under her leadership became the biggest-selling monthly magazine in Britain.
-She was twice named Editor of the Year, honoured with a Lifetime Achievement Award from the British Society of Magazine Editors and became the first Editorial Director of The National Magazine Company overseeing some of the most famous magazine brands in Britain including Cosmopolitan, Harper’s Bazaar and Esquire.
+Lindsay gained a BSc (Hons) in Astrophysics at UCL – but turned down a career, literally as a rocket scientist, to pursue her love of journalism.
+After training as a reporter with Mirror Group Newspapers, she moved into magazines becoming editor initially of Prima, then for over 18 years as editor-in-chief of Good Housekeeping, which under her leadership became the biggest-selling monthly magazine in Britain.
+She was twice named Editor of the Year, honoured with a Lifetime Achievement Award from the British Society of Magazine Editors and became the first Editorial Director of The National Magazine Company responsible for some of the most famous magazine brands in Britain including Cosmopolitan, Harper’s Bazaar and Esquire.
 As well as spear-heading campaigns for more family-friendly workplaces, she used her early experiences studying a STEM subject to campaign for Women In Science.
-In 2005 she published a memoir, Living On The Seabed, about the deaths of her first husband and eldest child from a rare form of leukaemia.
-In 2017, she gave up editing to concentrate on writing, coaching and campaigning.
-She was awarded the MBE in 2018, in recognition of services to journalism and equal opportunities.
+In 2017, she gave up editing to concentrate on a portfolio career of writing, coaching and campaigning.
+In 2018 she was awarded an MBE, in recognition of services to journalism and equal opportunities.
+Lindsay has published two memoirs, Living On The Seabed (Vermilion, 2005), concerning the deaths of her first husband and eldest child from a rare form of leukaemia and Perfect Bound (Mudlark, 2024) about the long-term impact of PTSD.

 Hayley White — Governor